ChippyUno/ChippyUno/README.md

 ## Hi there 👋
+This Portfolio includes all the Intro to Data Science course work.
+It also includes my technical skills.

+**Skills**: Python, R, Data Visualization, Regression.

 <!--
 **ChippyUno/ChippyUno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.